 The aim of this section is to develop methods which are computationally less demanding than CF and offer improved statistical efficiency over standard ZV-CV.
-We describe two types of regularisation: regularisation through penalised regression and \textit{a priori} regularisation.
+We describe two types of regularization: regularization through penalized regression and \textit{a priori} regularization.
 The latter is primarily for cases where not all derivatives of the log target are available or when $N \ll d$.
-Combinations of the two regularisation ideas are also possible.
+Combinations of the two regularization ideas are also possible.
 Methods to choose between control variates are described in Section \ref{ssec:choose}.